6.2 Recognition of Servicing Assets or Liabilities

 provides related guidance.

-Entities may be required to rerecognize financial assets that were previously
+Entities may be required to rerecognize financial assets

-assets.
-For more information, see Section
+financial assets.
+For more information, see Section 4.3.

 6.2.2.6 Acquisition of Rights to Service an Entity’s Owned Financial Assets